skendaj/compass_extension/README.md

-# Navify - Chrome Extension
+# TeamSystem Navify - Chrome Extension

 An intelligent Chrome extension that acts as an internal StackOverflow-style assistant for enterprise team productivity.
 It routes users to the right people and information while building an organizational knowledge base.